SixBytesUnder/infoboard/README.md

 ## Donate

-If this project helps you or makes you happy in any way, please consider giving me a cup of ~~coffee~~ tea :) I'm one of those weird dpeople who don't drink cofee, sorry ;)
+If this project helps you or makes you happy in any way, please consider giving me a cup of ~~coffee~~ tea :) I'm one of those weird people who don't drink cofee, sorry ;)

 [![asd](https://img.shields.io/badge/Donate-PayPal-brightgreen?logo=paypal)](https://paypal.me/SixBytesUnder)